-Materials Design and Technology General - Wood The Materials Design and Technology General Wood course is a practical course that focuses on designing and manufacturing high quality woodwork projects.
+Materials Design and Technology General - Wood

+The Materials Design and Technology General Wood course is a practical course that focuses on designing and manufacturing high quality woodwork projects.

 This course promotes initiative and innovation in the development of ideas that apply to the fundamentals of the design and construction in a woodwork context.
-You will use a variety of hand tools, power tools and machining operations, including the use of a computer numerically controlled (CNC) router, commonly used in the woodworking industry in the construction and finishing process of their design projects.
+You will use a variety of hand tools, power tools and machining operations.

 You will have the opportunity to develop and practise skills that contribute to creating a physical product while acquiring an appreciation of the application of a design process and an understanding of the need for materials sustainability.
 You will learn and practise manufacturing processes and technologies, including principles of design, planning and management.
-52 to gain up to six units towards the WACL.
-As the assessment is competence based, there is no grade awarded.
-For each certificate, you will be assessed on a set number of competencies and marked either 'competent' or 'not yet competent'.
-You must achieve 'competent' for each of the competencies in order to be awarded a full certificate.
-VET courses are delivered through a third party agreement with a Registered Training Organisation to ensure compliance.
-All information is current as at May 2024 but is subject to review and change to ensure compliance.